nim-lang/website/jekyll/_posts/2021-01-19-community-survey-results-2020.md

 ## Do you use Nim?

-Based on the answer to this question, the respondents were divided in two groups and they've received separate set of questions.
+Based on the answer to this question, the respondents were divided in two groups and they've received separate sets of questions.

 <img src="{{site.baseurl}}/assets/news/images/survey2020/01.png" alt="Do you use Nim?" style="width:100%"/>